emericg/esp32-environmental-sensors/HiGrow/README.md

 HiGrow is a plant monitoring sensor platform using ESP32 chips.
 They are available on a couple of Chinese brands like LilyGo or Wemos

-Note that I would not recommend an HiGrow board for serious plant monitoring, but only for tinkering with an ESP32 board with onboard sensors.
+Note that I would not recommend an HiGrow board for any serious plant monitoring, but it's OK for tinkering with an ESP32 board with onboard sensors.
-If you alredy have one however, this firmware might be useful!
+However if you already have one, this firmware might be useful!

 ### Capabilities